dapr/quickstarts/bindings/python/http/README.md

 ### Run Python service with Dapr

-2. Open a new terminal window in the current directory and run:
+2. Open a new terminal window in the quickstart directory and run:

 <!-- STEP
 name: Install python dependencies